JohnSnowLabs/spark-nlp/docs/en/graph.md

 - Embeddings Dimension
 - Number of Chars

-Spark NLP infers these values from the training dataset used in [NERDLApproach annotator](annotators.md#ner-dl) and tries to load the graph embedded on spark-nlp package.
+Spark NLP infers these values from the training dataset used in [NerDLApproach annotator](annotators.md#ner-dl) and tries to load the graph embedded on spark-nlp package.
 Currently Spark NLP has graphs for the most common combination of tags, embeddings and number of chars values:

 | Tags | Embeddings Dimension |